xieqiguang6/assn2-basicCommandShell/README.md

 **IMPORTANT:** The file/directory names above are a standard convention.
 You must use the exact same names in your project, including capitalization.

+You must also update your design document from Assignment 1 to match your implementation for this assignment.
+Keeping up to date documentation is one of the most important (and most overlooked) parts of writing software.

 ##Submission Instructions
 Your code must not generate any warnings on compilation.